 (v) no facts exist with respect to that Member that will either (A) cause the assets of the Company to be “plan assets” within the meaning of ERISA, or (B) give rise to a “prohibited transaction” (within the meaning of Section 4.06(a) or (b) of ERISA or Section 4975 of the Code) for which no exemption is available.

-(b) The Class A Member hereby represents and warrants to the Class B Member that the Company, immediately after the execution of the G-Present Agreement    will have good and indefeasible title to the G-Present B Member Interest, free of adverse claims, and that such G-Present    B Member Interest has been duly issued.
+(b) The Class A Member hereby represents and warrants to the Class B Member that the Company, immediately after the execution of the G-Present Agreement    and the contribution of $255,000,000 by the Company to G-Present pursuant to the terms thereof, will have good and indefeasible title to the G-Present B Member Interest, free of adverse liens, encumbrances, claims, and that such G-Present    B Member Interest has been duly issued.

 .